Stubeans/Power-Presenting-Notes/README.md

 py GuiTest.py
 ```
 To run the .exe file, navigate to the dist file located in root, and then execute the .exe file

+## Library License

+The PySimpleGui uses a GNU LESSER GENERAL PUBLIC LICENSE Version 3, it can be found in the main directory, as pySimpleGuiLicense.txt